 For thousands of patients throughout the United States, Stryker Corporation’s Rejuvenate and ABG II metal hip implants are failing and causing serious, and even life-threatening injuries.
 To date, Stryker Corporation has paid out over $1.4 Billion in settlement funds to patients that were injured or required revision surgery after receiving a defective Stryker metal hip implant.

 It has been repeatedly proven that these Stryker hip implant devices fail at an alarmingly high rate.
 Thousands of patients that received either a Rejuvenate or ABG II metal hip implant have experienced extreme pain, severe side effects, and often require second revision surgery to remove the defective device.
 Revision surgery is a painful, expensive, and dangerous process.

 Patients that were harmed after receiving a defective Stryker Corp modular-neck hip implant device have a right to seek compensation for their medical bills, pain & suffering, and rehabilitation expenses.

-If you have a Stryker hip implant which is causing you pain and discomfort, or if you have already had a revision surgery and have not already filed a claim, click the button below to fill out a hip replacement claim form and you will be contacted shortly.
+If you have a Stryker hip implant that is causing you pain and discomfort, or if you have already had revision surgery and have not already filed a claim, click the button below to fill out a hip replacement claim form and you will be contacted shortly.

 Risks Associated With the Stryker Rejuvenate Modular Hip System